 “The fan base is absolutely and totally insane,” Montana joked.
 “Marty Schottenheimer, he tried to warn me about the first game at home and said when you get out here and when you see, when you hear the national anthem and at the end when they say ‘And the home of the Chiefs’ in the whole stadium, he goes, ‘It’ll give you goosebumps.’
 I go, ‘Come on Marty, I’ve played in front of crowds before, what’s the difference?’
 Sure enough, it was insane.
 Win or lose they were behind you.
 They were always, always positive and it was great.
 My experience there was great.”

-Montana Predicts Another Chiefs Super Bowl Appearance
+Joe Montana Predicts Another Chiefs Super Bowl Appearance in 2021

 Similar to the 1990s Chiefs who posted nine consecutive winning seasons and seven playoff appearances in 10 seasons under Schottenheimer, the present-day Chiefs appear to be approaching their apex in the eighth season under Andy Reid and third under Patrick Mahomes’ leadership.
 With a 7-1 record through the first half of the 2020 campaign, the defending Super Bowl champions are well on their way to an eighth consecutive winning season, sixth playoff appearance and fifth AFC West title.